st4rdog/st4rdog.github.io/_references/programming/method.md

 ---
 # BASICS
-id       : rMethod
+refid    : rMethod
-title    : "Method"
+title    : "Method/Function"
 date     : 2015-11-02
 subtitle : "How to use methods when making classes in Unity." author   : aStardog